 The Ideal Cross-Sale

-For someone 65 to 84 years old, the mean length of a hospital stay is 5.2 days in 2017, and the average cost of an inpatient stay with an MA plan as the primary expected payer is $14,900.
+For someone 65 to 84 years old, the average length of a hospital stay was 5.2 days in 2017, and the average cost of an inpatient stay with an MA plan as the primary expected payer is $14,900.
 Even with health insurance, it can be tough for clients to afford their payments, especially if they’re living on a fixed income or miss work due to their illness or injury.

 Even with health insurance, it can be tough for clients to afford hospital payments.